jamdominguez/React-cad_memory_game_react/README.md

 This project is development usgin React JS library, creating a SPA and using the next dependencies:

 - React Rounter Dom: For page routing;  `npm install --save-dev react-router-dom`
-- React Boostrap and Boostrap: For styles; npm install `--save-dev react-boostrap boostrap`
+- React Boostrap and Boostrap: For styles; `npm install --save-dev react-bootstrap bootstrap`
+- React Icons: `npm install --save-dev react-icons`